 “This process [of confronting wetiko] can destroy us, or, if we have the meta-awareness to see what is happening and are able to skillfully navigate our way through, can serve to further strengthen our intention, deepen our connection with the light of lucidity [within], hone our skill of creatively transmitting our realizations, and cultivate more open-hearted compassion.”9

 Self-importance, egocentricity, or wetiko by whatever moniker – manifests in us singularly and collectively at all levels: individual, family, community, congregation, city, region, race, nation, species, etc. More than any other single factor here in the 21st c.
 (Imemyocene?10), it continues to slowly and steadily destroy us – from the inside out.
-The USA in particular11 – now with its shadow wetiko self exposed and personified as Donald Trump12 – epitomizes this expression of humanity that has nowhere left to go.
-Such oligarchic regimes can only accelerate humankind’s devouring of itself.
+The USA in particular11 – now with its shadow wetiko self exposed and personified as Donald Trump12 – epitomizes this expression of humanity that has nowhere left to go and can only accelerate humankind’s devouring of itself.
 The silver lining is the powerful expanding awareness in response.
 What happens from here is as large and blank a sheet of paper to approach as there ever was.
 In filling it, we must push beyond what we believe is possible with each and every stroke.

 “The egocentricity experiment with human design has run its course.
 Its climax is our confluence of crises.
 Virtually all system solutions and ascension paths proposed by even the most enlightened among us, fail to breach egocentricity’s stronghold.
 The forecast for our imminent extinction is well founded and arguably certain unless we become something new.
 Metamorphosis is appropriate terminology here.
 At this Moment in history, ages of humanity can be metaphorically distilled into a litter of newborn kittens, blind from birth, and poised to open their eyes onto their world for the very first time.
 Are we ready?
 This is our evolution.”13